 She has performed with Music Academy of the West as Frederic in Mignon and as soloist in Mahler’s Symphony No. 3; Yale Opera as Donna Elvira, Carmen, and Verdi’s Requiem; Opera Theatre of St. Louis as Second Salvation Army Girl in Kurt Weill’s Street Scene; and Indiana University Opera Theater as the title role in La Cenerentola, and as Rosina in Il Barbiere di Siviglia.

-Jennifer Feinstein placed third in the 2012 Gerda Lissner Competition and was a national semi-finalist in Metropolitan Opera National Council Auditions for 2010.
-She was a finalist in the National Opera Association, Jensen Foundation, Bel Canto Vocal Scholarship, semi-finalist in the Shreveport Opera Singer of the Year competition, and has been awarded Encouragement Awards from the Marilyn Horne Foundation Competition, Opera Index, and the Metropolitan Opera National Council Auditions.
-Receiving both her Master of Music and Bachelor of Music degrees from Indiana University’s Jacobs School of Music and a Master of Music from the Yale University School of Music, she was a Young Artist with the Indianapolis Opera.
+Jennifer Feinstein is prizewinner of the 2012 Gerda Lissner Competition and was a national semi-finalist in Metropolitan Opera National Council Auditions for 2010.
+She received both her Master of Music and Bachelor of Music degrees from Indiana University’s Jacobs School of Music and a Master of Music from the Yale University School of Music.

 MODIFIED VERSIONS MUST BE APPROVED BY BARRETT ARTISTS.